jenkins-x-plugins/jx-gitops/docs/cmd/jx-gitops_scheduler.md

 ### Synopsis

-Converts all Secret resources in the path to ExternalSecret CRDs
+Generates the Lighthouse configuration from the SourceRepository and Scheduler resources

 ### Examples

-  # updates recursively labels all resources in the current directory
+  # regenerate the lighthouse configuration from the Environment, Scheduler, SourceRepository resources
-  jx-gitops scheduler --dir=.
+  jx-gitops scheduler --dir config-root/namespaces/jx -out src/base/namespaces/jx/lighthouse-config

 ### Options